14 Of The Most Beautiful, Quaint Towns To Visit In Yorkshire

 The town of Malton in North Yorkshire is seen as Yorkshire’s Food Capital, thanks to its lovely range of independent restaurants, pubs, and bars.

-Artisan grocers, producers, and independent shops thrive here, all thanks to its regular Food Festival’s great reputation and perfect positioning by the North York Moors.
+Artisan grocers, producers, and independent shops thrive here, all thanks to the regular Food Festival‘s great reputation and perfect positioning by the North York Moors.

-The pretty town is a lovely place for an autumnal potter, and we’d recommend visiting with an empty tum!
+The pretty town is a lovely place for a market day potter, and we’d recommend visiting with an empty tum!
 Oh, and don’t miss the huge Yorkshire pudding recipe mural while you’re there.

 7. Settle, North Yorkshire